compsoc-edinburgh/cook-book/main_courses/hard/pierogi.md

 1. Working in batches, put the pierogi in boiling water.
 Reduce to a simmer, and cook for a few minutes; once they start rising to the surface, check for doneness.
 Remove with a slotted spoon once done.

 To serve:
-The cooked pierogi can be eaten or reheated as they - or you can pan-fry them in a bit of oil and serve them with some caramelized onions, fried bacon bits, and some sour cream.
+The cooked pierogi can be eaten or reheated as they are - or you can pan-fry them in a bit of oil and serve them with some caramelized onions, fried bacon bits, and some sour cream.

 ## Fillings
 ### Mushroom and sauerkraut